alvesfabi/samples/policies/load-test/policy/readme.md

 We have now rendered a sign in page to the user, allowed the user to enter their email and password, and finally validated their credentials.

-**Orchestration Step 2** - Skipped as an objectId was output by Orchestration Step 1.
-This step pertains to sign up.

-**Orchestration Step 3** - Read any additional data from the user object.
+**Orchestration Step 2** - Read any additional data from the user object.

 We maybe storing additional data the user provided or other data on the user object, which allows your application/service to function correctly.